railwayapp/templates/examples/svelte-kit/README.md

 ## 📝 Notes

 This example was created by running `npm init svelte@next`.
-SvelteKit is beta software and maybe have bugs.
+SvelteKit is beta software and may have bugs.
 Please see the [official documentation](https://kit.svelte.dev/docs) for more info.